stripe/stripe-react-native/docs/set-up-future-payments.md

     if (error) {
       Alert.alert(`Error: ${error.code}`, error.message);
-      return;
-    }
+    } else if (paymentIntent) {
       let failureReason = 'Payment failed, try again.'; // Default to a generic error message if (paymentIntent.lastPaymentError.type === 'Card') {
         failureReason = paymentIntent.lastPaymentError.message;
       }

       // If the last payment error is authentication_required allow customer to complete the payment without asking your customers to re-enter their details. if (paymentIntent.lastPaymentError?.code === 'authentication_required') {
-      // Allow to complete the payment with the existing PaymentMethod. confirmPayment(paymentIntent.clientSecret, {
+        // Allow to complete the payment with the existing PaymentMethod. const { error } = await confirmPayment(paymentIntent.clientSecret, {
           type: 'Card',
           billingDetails,
           paymentMethodId: paymentIntent.lastPaymentError?.paymentMethod.id,
         });

+        if (error) {
+          // handle error
+        }
       } else {
         // Collect a new PaymentMethod from the customer...
+      }
     }
   };